srobotta/moodle-database-presets/doodle/README.md

 ```

 This is the section that is repated for each entry.
 Again, important to know is that
-the field values must not contain any special char that can be misinterpreted in an HTLM element attibute.
+the field values must not contain any special char that can be misinterpreted in an HTML element attibute.
-Basically spoken, do not use the double quotes.
+Basically, do not use the double quotes.

-Again, if you adjust columns in the header, you must also adjust the class names here.
+Again, if you adjust columns in the header via the `col-X` class, you must also adjust the
+class names here as well.

 #### List view template Footer